 Diarrhea is symptoms of other conditions, some of which can be serious.
 Other possible symptoms are:

 In Ayurveda, it is called as “Atisara”.
 Some conditions like weak digestive power, impure water, toxins, and mental stress commonly cause diarrhea.

 Depending upon which particular Dosha, Atisara has been classified in to vataj, pittaj, kaphaj, sannipatik, bhayaj, and shokaj types.

 Atisara is mainly caused by vata dosha.
 Vataj atisara is marked by painful loose motion with gases and sounds.
 Pittaj atisara causes motion with a burning sensation that shows offensive odor.

 Kaphaj atisara is sticky, oily, whitish motion with a foul odor.
 Sannipatik atisara is caused by vitiation of all three doshas and have mixed characteristics.
 Bhayaj and Shokaj atisara are caused by fear and grief respectively.

 In Ayurveda, there are numerous herbs that deal with all the signs & symptoms related to diarrhea patients.
 This ayurvedic treatment provides the best results to diarrhea patients as all the signs & symptoms are treated with the use of the ayurvedic medicines mentioned below in detail:

 1. Kutaj Ghan Vati

-These tablets manage symptoms like abdominal pain, fever, chills, nausea, vomiting, etc. It is also effective to manage the problem of loose stools.
+These tablets manage symptoms like green diarrhea and abdominal pain, high fever, chills, nausea, vomiting, etc. It is also effective to manage the problem of loose stools.

-Recommended Dosage: Take two tablets twice a day before meal with water.
+Recommended Dosage: Take two tablets twice a day before a meal with water.